gruvw/pireplay/README.md

 **PiReplay vs. PiReplay Mini**

-The PiReplay Mini (~4 times smaller) was introduced into the project as a fun and compact alternative when space-constrained applications.
+The PiReplay Mini (~4 times smaller) was introduced into the project as a fun and compact alternative for space-constrained applications.
 However, it uses a smaller, resource limited microcomputer, making it not the best choice to perform high resolution video processing.
 Therefore, I recommend building the standard version of the PiReplay if space isn't a concern.